antced/readme-generator/README.md

 ## Contributing

-Email me
+Email me any ideas and questions.

 ## Tests

-Use the product and email me
+Use the product.

 ## Questions